Types of workers’ dormitories

 - Ancillary Workers’ Dormitories (AWD):

-To house workers employed by the owner or lessee of the factory, or workers who work on-site at the factory.
+To house workers employed by the owner or lessee of the factory, or sub-contractors’ workers (whether workers are working on site at the factory or off-site) or workers who work on site at the factory.

 - Single employer-operated Secondary Workers’ Dormitories (SWD):